Can You Afford an Investment Advisor?

 Addendum - Other options

-• Once your portfolio is larger than $1M, you should start inquiring about reducing the fee structure, as some advisors will offer a discount for larger portfolios.
+• If you use an advisor, once your portfolio is larger than $1M, you should start inquiring about reducing the fee structure, as some advisors will offer a discount for larger portfolios.

 • Use a prebuilt portfolio, a target-date fund, or a robo-advisor.

-• Example: ETrade has prebuilt portfolios where you select your account, select the portfolio, and they populate an order to buy the ETFs for you.
+• Example: ETrade has prebuilt portfolios.
+These are available as: aggressive, moderate, conservative, and income.
+Each has a small number of ETFs, designed to fit the portfolio description.
+You select your account, select the portfolio, and they populate an order to buy the ETFs for you.

 Ready to learn more?